Edward Carey Tyndale-Biscoe who raised the flag at Salisbury, now Harare on 13 September 1890

 A civilian prospector in the Mazoe Valley

-Like the majority of the Pioneer Corps members Tyndale-Biscoe formed a prospecting syndicate with ‘Skipper’ and Derick Hoste, setting up their headquarters near the kopje and whilst Derick went off to Hartley Hills, ‘Skipper’ and he began prospecting for gold in the Mazoe area.
+Like the majority of the Pioneer Corps members Tyndale-Biscoe formed a prospecting syndicate.
+His syndicate included ‘Skipper’ and Derick Hoste, and they set up their headquarters near the kopje and whilst Derick went off to Hartley Hills, ‘Skipper’ and Edward began prospecting for gold in the Mazoe area.
 Sir John Willoughby also joined their syndicate contributing a wagon and tools before leaving on a visit to England.

 At Mazoe they were joined by the Burnett brothers and an ex-BSAC Policeman called Bowen (his name is not listed as such on the records) and gloomy at finding no payable gold they asked some passing Mashona for any hints.
 They told them of pre-European gold workings at Simoona further down the Mazoe Valley and Ted Burnett and Bowen were sent to investigate and came back with promising quartz samples.